branaway/Japid/readme.txt

 * Version History:

+2011/8/17: V0.8.9.1
+    1. bug fix: when doBody is used in a def, or the new renderBody() is used, the content by a tag in the callback body was lost.
+Now the tag output buffer always sets to the calling context's output buffer.
 2011/8/10: V0.8.9, breaking compiler change, requires regeneration of all Japid templates using "play japid:regen" for an example.
     1. new feature: added a method named renderBody(...) to the generated Java class for tags.
 The method runs doBody and returns the result as a String.
 So a user can manipulate the result in the tag. e.g.:  `String body = renderBody("my name", 30);